lanl-aea/waves/docs/tutorial_00_scons.rst

       :end-before: marker-2

 The `SCons command-line build options`_ are specific to the project configuration that you are currently creating.
-`SCons`_ projects may add or remove command line options to aid in build behavior control.
-The most relevant option to modsim projects will be ``--build-dir``, which allows project developers to change the build directory location from the command line without modifying the ``SConstruct`` file source code.
+`SCons`_ projects may add or remove command-line options to aid in build behavior control.
+The most relevant option to modsim projects will be ``--build-dir``, which allows project developers to change the build directory location from the command-line without modifying the ``SConstruct`` file source code.
 For example, the first ``scons`` call will create the default build directory named ``build`` and the second ``scons`` call will create a build directory named ``non_default_build``.